-If you are in a pinch, or just want to move your chooks to a specific area to hunt and peck for a while, this kind of fencing might make for an excellent temporary containment system.
+If you are in a pinch or want to move your chooks to a specific area to hunt and peck for a while, this fencing might make for an excellent temporary containment system.

 But not much more than that.

-Let’s just put it this way, if it’s plastic, don’t expect it to protect your chooks, or keep them in.
-In fact, I tried using this fencing once, and my hens started perching on it and eventually it sagged.
+Let’s just put it this way, if it’s plastic, don’t expect it to protect your chooks or keep them in.
+I tried using this fencing once, and my hens started perching on it, and eventually, it sagged.

 5. Electric Poultry Fencing

-A word of caution: if you have chickens that are known for their flying abilities, make sure your poultry fencing is tall enough to keep your aviators inside.
+A word of caution: if you have chickens known for their flying abilities, make sure your poultry fencing is tall enough to keep your aviators inside.